georgeadamson/facade-script/readme.md

 ## Notes

-- But why is it called facade-script?
-Because of the Facade Pattern: As well as lazyloading it can render a fake UI or placeholder until the real third party loads.
 - Curently in Beta.
 Appears stable but still testing in the wild.
 - ~8.5kb when you use the CDN link (minified & gzipped).
 I have yet to see if I can make it smaller with some more analysis.
 - To do: Solutions for better accessibility of placeholders etc.
+- To do: Consider what happens during prerender.
+This should probably not render the script or iframe when running server-side.
+- But why is it called facade-script?
+Because of the Facade Pattern: As well as lazyloading it can render a fake UI or placeholder until the real third party loads.